slackwarecn/slackrebuild/README.md

 # NAME

-slackrebuild - Build Origin Slackware's TXZ Package From Installed Packages
+slackrebuild - Build Slackware's TXZ Package From Installed Packages

 # SYNOPSIS

 This can create origin txz package from packages which has installed in your slackware linux.

-For example if you have installed [qt5](https://slackbuilds.org/repository/14.1/libraries/qt5/), this tools can create a qt5 package which equivalent to the one you build from SlackBuild, and you can share this txz file to others.
+For example if you have installed [qt5](https://slackbuilds.org/repository/14.1/libraries/qt5/), this tools can create a qt5 package which equivalent to the one you build from SlackBuild, and you can share this txz package to others.

 # INSTALLATION